 There’s no denying the downside of legumes, namely how gassy they can make you.
 In order to counteract the flatulent effect of lentils, try adding the following spices:

 Depending on the recipe, garlic, horseradish, or rosemary also go well with red lentils.

 How to Use Red Lentils

 After you’ve learned how to cook red lentils, the sky is the limit.
 Almost every traditional Indian meal includes at least one lentil dish, which means within Indian cuisine alone, there are countless red lentil recipes.
 It doesn’t have to stop there – whether it’s curries, salads, or soups, red lentils are a great way to add protein to your diet.
 Here are a few recipe suggestions:

 - Cozy Red Lentil Mash

 - Saucy Moroccan-Spiced Lentils

 - Indian Red Lentil Dahl

 This article has been adapted and translated from German by Karen Stankiewicz.
-You can view the original here: Linsen kochen: So funktioniert die Zubereitungaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Linsen kochen: So funktioniert die Zubereitungunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?